 The student has to submit the usual admission documents (copy of degree/certificates, transcripts, 2 recommendation letters, application processing fee, government issued id).
 In addition, the student has to provide us with a transcript from the current University.

-There are hostels controlled by private persons here in Guyana, however, the students seldom stay at the hostels and opt for more modern apartments close to the University.
+Students stay at modern apartments close to the University.
 These apartments come with all amenities including internet and optional a/c which is usually a bit pricey.
+Arrangements for housing are controlled by the University but the apartments are privately owned.